Itsey/itsey.github.io/docs/molly-createRules.md

 ##### IfExistMustBeHere

-Control: "IfExistMustBeHere"
+*Control*: "IfExistMustBeHere"
-PatternMatch:  A minmatch pattern which matches a specific file type.
+*PatternMatch*:  A minmatch pattern which matches a specific file type.
 Each time that minmatch is matched then the file matching is compared against those in the additional data options.
 Additional data supplies a series of other minimatches, one of which must match or it is a violation.
-ValidatorName: FileValidationChecks
+*AdditionalData*: The list of paths where it is acceptable for the files to be *ValidatorName*: FileValidationChecks

 Example: csproj files must either be in one folder below src or in a specific folder called frameworkversions.
 ```json